Skip to main content

 "And he agreed."
 Aniruddha smiled at her.
 "You can start tomorrow.
 I have already informed Debaditya about it."

-The next morning when Aniruddha reached the lawn for his yoga session he smiled seeing the girls flock around Bondita and Devaditya in the distance.
+The next morning, when Aniruddha reached the lawn for his yoga session, he smiled seeing the girls flock around Bondita and Devaditya in the distance.
 They were cleaning up the spare rooms Kaka had allotted them for the school.
-They brought in boxes and paint, stationary and books.
+They brought in boxes and paint, stationery and books.
 The girls giggled and talked.
 Devaditya introduced them to a new teacher.
 Ghosh Babu was older, and he had once taught Devaditya too.
 He was happy to help.
-It was decided that the older girls would take the younger classes and the teachers would take classes for the older girls and the few women who wanted to study.
+It was decided that the older girls would take the younger classes, and the teachers would take classes for the older girls and the few women who wanted to study.
 Bondita decided to teach the children and women herself.

 He looked up as the smallest child held out a drawing for him.

 "We wanted to give you this for helping us."
 The children said.
-He smiled at the painting of a stick figure of a man who he assumed to be himself surrounded by stick figures of smaller children.
+He smiled at the painting of a stick figure of a man whom he assumed to be himself, surrounded by stick figures of smaller children.
 He looked at the bright young faces.

 "Dhonnobad."
 He was quick to correct himself at her stare.
 The children smiled.